KATHY KORTES-MILLER, MSW, PhD

 Jessica is an experienced Knowledge Broker who began her career at CERAH in 2008.
 Skilled in curriculum development, evaluation and project management, Jessica has a keen interest in working with marginalized populations.
 She holds a Bachelor of Education, a Master of Arts degree in English with a specialization in Women’s Studies, and is a certified Project Management Professional.
 In her current role at CERAH, she supports the development and delivery of culturally appropriate palliative care education for Indigenous communities across Canada.
 When not at work Jessica enjoys spending time with her family, hiking with her golden retriever, and documenting her experiences with her Canon DSLR.

 CERAH’s research affiliates participate in research discussions, develop interdisciplinary team research grants, write articles based on collaborative research and engage in knowledge transfer activities.
-During the fall of 2017, we instituted new policies and processes related to research affiliates and research leads.
-As of June 30, 2018, we currently have 17 internal research affiliates, 3 external research affiliates, and 5 research leads.

-- Dr. Nisha Sutherland, School of Nursing
+- Nisha Sutherland, PhD, School of Nursing